redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

 #### `file_line`

 Ensures that a given line is contained within a file.
 The implementation matches the full line, including whitespace at the beginning and end.
-If the line is not contained in the given file, Puppet will append the line to the end of the file to ensure the desired state.
-Multiple resources may be declared to manage multiple lines in the same file.
+If the line is not contained in the given file, Puppet appends the line to the end of the file to ensure the desired state.
+Multiple resources can be declared to manage multiple lines in the same file.

 Example: